-- 2. Advanced Organic Chemistry Jerry March. - 3.
-Advanced Organic Chemistry, F. A. Carey, R. J. Sundberg, Volume I and II - 4.
-Highlights of Organic Chemistry, W.J.
+- Advanced Organic Chemistry Jerry March.
+Advanced Organic Chemistry, F. A. Carey, R. J. Sundberg, Volume I and II Highlights of Organic Chemistry, W.J.
 L. Nobel; An Advanced Text Book. - 5.
 Stereochemistry conformation and Mechanism P. S. Kalsi

-Sr. No. On completing the course, Student will be able to CO1 Understand various methods of generation of carbocations, carbanions, free radicals, carbenes, nitrenes and their applications in organic synthesis.
-CO2 Study the mechanism of different types of free radical substitution reactions and free radical rearrangements.
-CO3 Learn the mechanism of different aliphatic/aromatic nucleophilic and electrophilic substitution reactions CO4 Assign R/S configuration to the molecules with one or more than one chiral centers, allenes, biphenyls, and spiranesand analyze the effect of structure on reactivity of compound quantitatively.
-CO5 Develop interest in writing and finding mechanisms of substitution and rearrangement reactions.
+S. No. On completing the course, Student will CO1 understand various methods of generation of carbocations, carbanions, free radicals, carbenes, nitrenes and their applications in organic synthesis.
+CO2 study the mechanism of different types of free radical substitution reactions and free radical rearrangements.
+CO3 Learn the mechanism of different aliphatic/aromatic nucleophilic and electrophilic substitution reactions CO4 Able to assign R/S configuration to the molecules with one or more than one chiral centers, allenes, biphenyls, and spiranes and can analyze the effect of structure on reactivity of compound quantitatively.
+CO5 develop interest in writing and finding mechanisms of substitution and rearrangement reactions.